9 min read

 - Much uncertainty exists around how Bitcoin and cryptocurrency can and should be regulated, but measures are being taken to limit and punish illegal activities related to cryptocurrency.

-By design, Bitcoin transactions are fast, secure, and highly private because they’re built on blockchain technology.
+Bitcoin transactions are fast, secure, and highly private by design because they’re built on blockchain technology.
 And because they eliminate the middlemen like banks and transaction processors, associated fees are eliminated as well.

 There has also been a fervor around cryptocurrency in general; ideologically, audiences have flocked to Bitcoin, believing the price will only continue to rise and that it will serve as a currency disconnected from any government or bank.